 Rationale: enables NG-RAN to identify PDU(s) that belong to a new/different/particular PDU Set and to evaluate the associated information.

 2. Size of the PDU-Set (number of bytes) enabling NG-RAN to assess whether delivery of the PDU-Set is feasible.
 If re-ordering of PDUs prior to N6 is assumed as possible, the 'size of the PDU-Set information' needs to be included in the RTP extension header of each packet.
 Each RTP packet carries the PDU Set size of the entire PDU Set.

-3. Indication whether a PDU-Set is only used by receiving application layer entity if all PDUs constituting that PDU-Set are successfully received within the PDU-Set Delay Budget (for definition of PDU-Set Delay Budget please see clause 6.7.2.3).

-Editor's note: Whether the Indication whether a PDU-Set is only used by receiving application layer entity if all PDUs constituting that PDU-Set are successfully received within the PDU-Set Delay Budget is provided via CP (see clause 6.8.3.1) or using in-band signalling (see clause 6.8.3.2) or both is FFS.

-Rationale for (2) & (3): NG-RAN may take a decision to not deliver any PDU of a given PDU-Set when NG-RAN can assess that not all PDUs constituting that PDU set are feasible to be delivered within a required time while it is known that only if PDUs are delivered the PDU-Set is used by the receiving application layer entity.

-4. PDU-Set inter-dependencies, e.g. Late PDU-Set delivery indication.
+3. PDU-Set inter-dependencies, e.g. Late PDU-Set delivery indication.

 Rationale : Dependent on the type of content carried by a PDU-Set within a QoS Flow, a late PDU-Set delivery, i.e. delivery non-compliant with the required latency may be still beneficial from the application perspective.
+Hence it enables NG-RAN to improve the resource usage while considering benefits for the QoE.

+4. Burst size (number of bytes), i.e. size of the ‘data burst’ that a PDU Set a part of.

+Rationale: It is generally beneficial for NG-RAN to be aware of the amount of data that needs to be transferred up-front as it aids the RRM and can be used to improve the capacity.

+(b) in the CP (AF->PCF-SMF-NG-RAN):

+5. Indication whether a PDU-Set is only used by receiving application layer entity if all PDUs constituting that PDU-Set are successfully received within the PDU-Set Delay Budget (‘All PDUs in PDU Set Required indication’) (for definition of PDU-Set Delay Budget please see clause 6.7.2.3).

+Rationale for (2) & (5): NG-RAN may take a decision to not deliver any PDU of a given PDU-Set when NG-RAN can assess that not all PDUs constituting that PDU set are feasible to be delivered within a required time while it is known that only if PDUs are delivered the PDU-Set is used by the receiving application layer entity.

-Hence it enables NG-RAN to improve the resource usage while considering benefits for the QoE.Given that the new PDU-Set associated information described in bullets 1.4 above is PDU-Set specific and can dynamically change between consecutive PDU-Sets, it is not feasible to provide it as a (semi-)static information type in NGAP, e.g. in a QoS profile of the QoS Flow on which the packet flows consisting of PDU-Sets is mapped on.
+Given that the new PDU-Set associated information described in bullets 1..4 above is PDU-Set specific and can dynamically change between consecutive PDU-Sets, it is not feasible to provide it as a (semi-)static information type in NGAP, e.g. in a QoS profile of the QoS Flow on which the packet flows consisting of PDU-Sets is mapped on.
 Hence in this solution this new PDU-Set associated information is provided to NG-RAN in-band, i.e. encoded in the GTP-U extension header by the UPF.
+On the other hand, the new PDU-Set information in bullet 5 is assumed to be static on a per AF-session/QoS Flow basis and therefore provided to 5GS in CP and from SMF to NG-RAN in NGAP.

 6.8.2.3 New QoS parameters associated with PDU-Set